Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Abstract

 \section{Abstract}

-In 1998, Richard Gardner and Gaoyong Zhang introduced the radial $p$th mean bodies $R_p K$ of a convex body $K\subset \mathbb{R}^n$ for $p>-1$.
-Furthermore, they established that $R_p K$ is convex for $p\geq 0$, but the convexity of $R_p K$ for $p\in (-1,0)$ remained unresolved.
-In this work, we answer this nearly 30-year-old question in the affirmative using Pr\'ekopa's theorem.
-Along the way, we provide a new proof of Keith Ball's theorem on integrals of log-concave functions along rays against the weight $r^{p-1}$ and extend it to $p\in (-1,0)$: if $g$ is an integrable, log-concave function which attains its maximum at the origin, with the origin lying in the interior of its support, then
+In this work, we extend a classical theorem of Keith Ball on integrals of log-concave functions along rays against the weight $r^{p-1}$ to the previously inaccessible regime $p\in (-1,0)$: if $g:\mathbb R^n\to\mathbb R_+$ is an integrable, upper semi-continuous, log-concave function which attains its maximum at the origin, then